 Copiague in Suffolk County, New York — The American Northeast (Mid-Atlantic)

 Topics and series.
-This memorial is listed in these topic lists: Churches & Religion • War, World II.
-In addition, it is included in the The Four Chaplains series list.
-A significant historical date for this entry is February 3, 1943.
+This historical marker is listed in this topic list: Railroads & Streetcars.
+In addition, it is included in the William G. Pomeroy Foundation series list.
+A significant historical year for this entry is 1867.